RolandTaverner/pacwebadmin/README.md

 Provide a simple and user-friendly tool for managing, generating, and serving PAC (Proxy Auto-Configuration) files without editing JavaScript PAC code manually.

+It is suitable for small LANs, home networks with a dedicated server, or standalone machines.

 # Current state

 It basically works (see Roadmap).